Are Innocent Students Paying the Price for Turnitin's AI Detection Flaws?

 But while AI detection tools might seem promising at first glance, they come with their own set of problems.

-Over the next few minutes, we'll dive into the complex relationship between AI-driven cheating, AI writing detection technology, and their impact on both educators and innocent students who might get caught in the crossfire of false positives.
+Over the next few minutes, we'll dive into the unique relationship between AI-driven cheating and AI writing detection technology, as well as their impact on both educators and innocent students who might get caught in the crossfire of false positives.

 TurnItIn's AI Detection Software: A Double-Edged Sword